Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

-From the above lemma, whenever we choose the uncertain segments as above, since each clause is satisfied, each clause interval $B_j$ has a vertex (=literal) all of whose incident edges have chosen that vertex.
-Hence, the associated interval among $B_{j1},B_{j2}$ and $B_{j3}$ is covered.
+From the above lemma, whenever we choose the uncertain segments as above, since each clause is satisfied, each clause $C_j$ has a literal $v$ (=vertex in some graph) all of whose incident edges have chosen that vertex.
+Hence, $\alpha(v)$ among $B_{j1},B_{j2}$ and $B_{j3}$ is covered.
 It remains to cover the two remaining intervals.
 This is easily done by a suitable choice for the uncertain segments of the set $T_j$.
 This finishes one direction of the proof.

 Consider now the other direction.
 We have to show that if there is a choice for each uncertain segment $s \in S$, such that the unit interval is covered, then, there is an assignment of 0 and 1 to the variables $x_i$ that satisfies the given formula $\phi$.
-Consider a clause $B_j = (\lambda_1 \vee \lambda_2 \vee \lambda_3)$, where $\lambda_i$ are literals.
+Consider a clause $C_j = (\lambda_1 \vee \lambda_2 \vee \lambda_3)$, where $\lambda_i$ are literals.
 And let $x_{i_1}, x_{i_2},x_{i_3}$ be the corresponding variables.
 The interval $B_j$ is covered by the chosen segments.
 Recall that the uncertain segments correspond to the edges of the graphs $G_i$ (other than elements of the $T_j$) and that a choice of an interval for an uncertain segment is equivalent to choosing one endpoint of the corresponding edge.